- Prompt engineering is transitioning is moving towards interface design — defining how humans control AI through text.

 As models integrate deeper into workflows (coding, research, product design), prompt design directly affects reproducibility, fairness, latency, and even cost.
-Reliable prompting isn’t about clever phrasing — it’s about building structured, testable interfaces between humans and probabilistic systems.
+Reliable prompting isn’t about clever or magical phrasing — it’s about building structured, testable interfaces between humans and probabilistic systems.

 Some Background